 What "Arabia" meant in antiquity was often a little broader then we'd define it today.
 Damascus was considered part of Arabia, in Galatians Paul seems to refer to his time in Damascus as being in Arabia, he also implied the city was under the control of Aretas at the time.
 Damascus is the city that wound up becoming the civil capital of the Umayyad Caliphate.

-But another interesting candidate is Tayma/Tema, an Ishmaelite city that is known to have had a major Jewish popular in Pre-Islamci Arabia.
+But another interesting candidate is Tayma/Tema, an Ishmaelite city that is known to have had a major Jewish population in Pre-Islamci Arabia and was an important stop on the trade routes.
 And yet seems missing from the traditional history of Muhammad and the Rashidun Caliphate.
 It is arguably just as close to Khhyabar as Yathrib is but in the opposite direction.
 And one of the first places Muhammad sought to conquer after establishing his rule of Medina was Dumah, a location much closer to Tema then it is Medina.

 I think the name of Yathrib might come from Jetur a son of Ishmael.
 In the past I'd gone along with Jetur being the Iturians, but I now see Yathrib as much closer, but the idea of both being connected isn't impossible.
 Yathrib seems to have been founded by people who migrated there from further north following the conquests of Nebuchadnezzar.

 Upon a closer reading of Surah 33, it's not impossible that Yathrib was being mentioned as a name of a city or tribe that's part of Muhammad "confederacy" (Confederates is the name of the Surah) but not necessarily his base of operations.